Opinion: I’ve been Amazon-free for an entire year – and I don’t regret it

 I deleted my account, and turned my head to local, independent shops.
 I bought flowers for friends, sourced items I “really” needed locally, or made do with what I had.
 I found that if I slept on something I thought I wanted, and didn’t wake up in a sweat dreaming about it, I didn’t need it.

-I shopped where I could buy reused and up-cycled goods, like eBay and Etsy, sent friends books from little bookshops and made them hampers of baked goods – choosing thoughtful, memory-making gifts, rather than one that arrived in a plastic-coated box with an Amazon packing slip inside that said “happy birthday X”.
+I shopped where I could buy reused and upcycled goods, like eBay and Etsy, sent friends books from little bookshops and made them hampers of baked goods – choosing thoughtful, memory-making gifts, rather than one that arrived in a plastic-coated box with an Amazon packing slip inside that said “happy birthday X”.

 I stopped being click-happy and reliant on last-minute items that arrived within hours – at a potential cost to someone else’s wellbeing.
 I was relieving the pressure from a worker’s shoulders to deliver a package in less than 12 hours.

-Shockingly, last June, CNBC reported that Amazon workers suffered injuries at a higher rate than any other brand – with 5.9 people seriously injured in every 100.
+Shockingly, last June, CNBC reported that Amazon workers suffered injuries at a higher rate than any other company – with 5.9 people seriously injured in every 100.
 That’s an 80 per cent difference in injuries in comparison with its rivals.
-In response to this, an Amazon spokesperson said: “While any incident is one too many, we are continuously learning and seeing improvements through ergonomics programs, guided exercises at employees’ workstations, mechanical assistance equipment, workstation setup and design, and forklift telematics and guardrails – to name a few.”
+In response to this, an Amazon spokesperson said: “While any incident is one too many, we are continuously learning and seeing improvements through ergonomics programmes, guided exercises at employees’ workstations, mechanical assistance equipment, workstation setup and design, and forklift telematics and guardrails – to name a few.”

 As I weighed up what I “needed” against alleged basic human rights violations and the loud, capitalist-fuelled events like Amazon Prime Day and Black Friday went by without a purchase.
-All the while, factory workers allegedly endured an “atmosphere of fear,” with workloads only increasing during coronavirus lockdowns.
+All the while, factory workers allegedly endured an “atmosphere of fear”, with workloads only increasing during coronavirus lockdowns.

 To keep up to speed with all the latest opinions and comment, sign up to our free weekly Voices Dispatches newsletter by clicking here